-Dressing for your wedding day is the ultimate exercise in personal style— it’s the union of every facet of how you dress wrapped up into a single day.
+Dressing for your wedding day is the ultimate exercise in personal style—it’s the union of every facet of how you dress up, wrapped into a single day.
 And as we all know, bridal choices and inspiration are famously endless, especially with each passing season of Bridal Fashion Week.

 Meet the Expert

-But to avoid getting lost in all the glamour and newness of each wedding dress debut, we’ve created a guide—with the help of Hope LaVine, a Santa Monica-based bridal stylist—to help interpret incoming and past trends, based on four major bridal style categories.
+To avoid getting lost in all the glamour and newness of each wedding dress debut, we’ve created a guide—with the help of Hope LaVine, a Santa Monica-based bridal stylist—to help interpret incoming and past trends, based on four major bridal style categories.

 For the Traditional Bride